open-education-hub/essentials-security/data-representation/index.md

 I wanted to learn encodings, so I changed my e-mail password then I encoded it 20 times with base16, base32, base64 and base85, every time using a random one.
 Now I don't know how to get it back and I really need access to my e-mail.
 Can you take a look?

+### Challenge: Infinity Hashes
+Thanos had 6 Infinity Stones, but I have something better: 6 Infinity Hashes, that store the truth of the whole universe.
+Wrap it with `SSS{}` and `_` instead of space, and spread it with everyone!

 ## Further Reading

 ### Data Manipulation